The health centre offers a full range of contraceptive

 Appointments are available for blood tests with a phlebotomist from 8.00am

-on a Monday morning from 8.30am on Tuesday and Thursday mornings and from 8.45am on Wednesday and Friday mornings.
+on a Monday morning and from 8.30am on Tuesday to Friday mornings.
 Tel

 Surgery - Cryotherapy